FailoverDBCluster

 Forces a failover for a DB cluster.

-A failover for a DB cluster promotes one of the Aurora Replicas (read-only instances) in the DB cluster to be the primary instance (the cluster writer).
+For an Aurora DB cluster, failover for a DB cluster promotes one of the Aurora Replicas (read-only instances) in the DB cluster to be the primary DB instance (the cluster writer).

-Amazon Aurora will automatically fail over to an Aurora Replica, if one exists, when the primary instance fails.
-You can force a failover when you want to simulate a failure of a primary instance for testing.
-Because each instance in a DB cluster has its own endpoint address, you will need to clean up and re-establish any existing connections that use those endpoint addresses when the failover is complete.
+To simulate a failure of a primary instance for testing, you can force a failover.
+Because each instance in a DB cluster has its own endpoint address, make sure to clean up and re-establish any existing connections that use those endpoint addresses when the failover is complete.

-For more information on Amazon Aurora, see Aurora on Amazon RDS in the Amazon RDS User Guide.
+For more information on Amazon Aurora DB clusters, see What is Amazon Aurora? in the Amazon Aurora User Guide.

 Request Parameters